Ultra dry skin

 Do I need expert dry skin treatment?

 How do you know if you need to see a doctor for dry skin treatment?
 Experts have a rule of thumb.
 Try at-home dry skin treatments, such as using moisturisers, humidifiers, and milder soap, for two weeks.
-If they haven't helped, it's time to see your doctor.
+If they haven't helped, it's time to seek medical advice.

-You should also see an expert for dry skin treatment if you have any of the following specific symptoms:
+You should also seek medical advice for dry skin treatment if you have any of the following specific symptoms:

 - Sudden onset of dry skin

 - Severe dry skin that's cracking, swollen, red, bleeding, or oozing

 - The development of dry skin when you have other medical conditions like poor blood circulation or diabetes

 - Dry skin that seems to have developed since you started a new medication

 Doctors can be an enormous help in refining your dry skin therapy.
 They can go over what might be causing your dry skin and rule out any more serious causes.
 They can give you a new dry skin care regime.
 They might also need to prescribe or recommend medicines for dry skin treatment until your skin is healthier.
 These could include:

 - Topical creams, like corticosteroids, to reduce swelling